ashkar99/ashkar99/README.md

 <h3 align="left">Hi there👋!
-My name is Sadek Alashkar and I'm a software engineering student from Sweden </h3>
+My name is Sadek Alashkar and I'm a software engineer from Sweden </h3>
 <h2></h2>

 ###